ʔapsčiik t̓ašii (pronounced ups-cheek ta-shee): The new multi-use path

 Work with engineers, and environmental, archaeological, amphibian, and wetlands specialists is ongoing.
 By being flexible and adaptable throughout the path-building process, we can make ongoing refinements to the path route and design that help reduce the risk of detrimental impacts to the national park reserve.

 In 2018, work to build the path continues, and visitors can find regular updates on progress on our social media accounts: Facebook and Twitter.

 How can I find out what is happening during construction?

 We are posting regular updates on Facebook and Twitter as we build the path.
 This web site will also be update with new information as needed.

 Protecting the environment

-Before the trail was designed and construction started, a Detailed Impact Analysis was undertaken to ensure that Parks Canada has a clear understanding of the potential impacts of the project, and to provide a roadmap to address any risks or adverse consequences.
+Before the path was designed and construction started, a Detailed Impact Analysis was undertaken to ensure that Parks Canada has a clear understanding of the potential impacts of the project, and to provide a roadmap to address any risks or adverse consequences.
 The Detailed Impact Analysis comprises a number of environmental, archaeological and visitor safety assessments, and is the baseline document informing this project.
-As work on the multi-use trail progresses, we are increasing our knowledge about the ecology of the park reserve, and areas where we need to apply mitigations.
-We are continually reviewing and revising the information in the Detailed Impact Analysis, in the form of addendums, so that these documents continue to be valuable tools as the trail is constructed.
+As work on the multi-use path progresses, we are increasing our knowledge about the ecology of the park reserve, and areas where we need to apply mitigations.
+We are continually reviewing and revising the information in the Detailed Impact Analysis, in the form of addendums, so that these documents continue to be valuable tools as the path is constructed.

 What is being done to find and protect culturally sensitive areas?

 We are working with the local Indigenous communities and archaeologists to identify and ensure the proposed route does not impact artifacts of cultural significance.
-If an artifact is discovered, we will work with the Indigenous communities to assess best steps moving forward, including possible rerouting of the trail if required.
+If an artifact is discovered, we will work with the Indigenous communities to assess best steps moving forward, including possible rerouting of the path if required.